RishabhSharma02/assignment_task/README.md

 ## Features of the Project:

-This project is thoughtfully structured with several key features:
+This project is thoughtfully structured and is responsive with several key features:

 ### 1. MVC Architecture: